Influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids: Introduction

 Bubbles are omnipresent in nature and industrial applications, such as in floatation \citep{peleka2018perspective}, renewable energy production \citep{ardo2018pathways, chatenet2022water}, inkjet printing \citep{lohse2022fundamental}, thermal management \citep{mohanty2017critial, yang2023review}, ultrasound diagnostics \citep{dollet2019bubble}, etc. For comprehensive reviews on bubbles, we refer to \citet{lohse2018bubble} and \citet{garbin2025bubbles}.

 Among them, bubbles at the air/liquid interface, also called surface bubbles, are important for climate change, food and household industry.
-For example, when bubbles on the sea surface burst, they release aerosols into the atmosphere \citep{lhuissier2012bursting, lohse2020double}, which influences the air-sea mass exchange \citep{deike2022mass}.
+For example, when bubbles on the sea surface burst, they release aerosols into the atmosphere \citep{lhuissier2012bursting, villermaux2022bubbles, jiang2024abyss}, which influences the air-sea mass exchange \citep{deike2022mass}.
 In carbonated beverages, surface bubbles may form a layer of foam, whose quality is crucial for the flavor and visual appeal of the beverage \citep{viejo2019bubbles}.
 In bath and cleaning products, surface bubbles amplify detergent-dirt contact, boosting cleaning efficiency and user comfort \citep{jin2022environment}.
-The stability and lifetime of surface bubbles are found vital to these applications.
-Thus, extensive studies have investigated factors that influence the lifetime of surface bubbles.
-Surfactants were found to increase the lifespan of surface bubbles, presumably because they make the liquid/air solid-like, which hinders film drainage due to gravity \citep{sonin1993role, adami2015surface}.
-Temperature gradients or concentration gradients, caused by evaporation \citep{menesses2019surfactant, lorenceau2020lifetime} or imposed directly \citep{nath2022thermal}, could also increase the lifetime by introducing Marangoni flows on the bubble cap, which compensates for the film drainage.
-Viscosity also increases the lifetime by directly slows the film drainage \citep{debregeas1998life, oratis2020new}.
+The stability and lifetime of surface bubbles are found to be vital to these applications.
+Thus, extensive studies have investigated factors that influence the lifetime of surface bubbles \citep{miguet2021life, poulain2018ageing,shaw2024film,auregan2025drainage}.
+Surfactants were found to increase the lifespan of surface bubbles by reducing surface tension and inducing Marangoni flows, which hinders film drainage due to gravity \citep{sonin1993role, adami2015surface}.
+Temperature gradients or concentration gradients, caused by evaporation \citep{menesses2019surfactant, lorenceau2020lifetime} or imposed directly \citep{nath2022thermal}, could also increase the lifetime by introducing Marangoni flows on the bubble cap, which compensates for the film drainage. could also increase the lifetime by introducing Marangoni flows on the bubble cap, which compensates for the film drainage.
+Viscosity also increases the lifetime by directly slowing the film drainage \citep{debregeas1998life, oratis2020new}.
 Salinity was found to influence the bubble lifetime in a non-monotonic way \citep{magdalena2017effects}.
 However, among all the factors that influence the surface bubble lifetime, the impact of dissolved gas concentration has not been explored, even though it is strongly relevant in the food industry.